rfkinline/ETH-Dashboard/README.md

 # ETH Dashboard
-The dashboard is an up-to-date tracking of your key ETH indicators.
+The dashboard is an up-to-date tracking of your key ETH and Defi indicators.
 Instead of having to use apps like Blockfolio or websites, you use this code that runs on a Pi with a LCD display.
 The dashboard includes:<br>
-<li> Market: Price, sats/USD and MarketCap, Dominance
+<li> Market: Price, 24hr change and MarketCap, Dominance
-<li> Mempool: Transactions, blocks to clear
-<li> Blockchain: height and fees (sats/b and USD), hash-rate, next difficulty, date of next difficulty adjustment
+<li> Blockchain: average time and fees
-<li> Bitcoin Fear & Greed Index
+<li> Key DeFi indicators.
+Including BTC locked :-)
 <li> Colors: red or green when the change is over 5%.
 Currently implemented in: Marketcap and Price

 <img src="https://i.ibb.co/nsZsrcG/IMG-20201005-125918.jpg" width="300" alt="IMG-20200930-072821" border="1"><br>